ZeroKlu/rust-training/ch02-first-program/05-handle-invalid-input.md

             .read_line(&mut guess)
             .expect("Failed to read line!");

-        let guess: u32 = match guess.trim().parse() {
+        // Use match to evaluate the Result value from parse() to determine if the data is valid let guess: u32 = match guess.trim().parse() {
-            Ok(num) => num,
+            // On Ok, we return the integer value Ok(num) => num,
-            Err (_) => continue,
+            // On Err, we ignore the value and continue the loop Err (_) => continue,
         };